Electromechanical Engineering Technology

 The program is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org.

 *General Education requirements for this program include a cumulative 24 credits, nine of which must contain a strong writing component.
 Some of these credits may have been earned in previous degree studies.Three of these credits are included in ELM 4701 and ELM 4702 and three credits must be at the 3000 level.

-Engineering Technology Scholarship
+Careers in Electromechanical Engineering Technology